-The discount rates used to measure the total pension liability was 7.25% as of June 30, 2019 and 2018.
-The projection of cash flows used to determine the discount rates assumed contributions would be made at the current contribution rate and that employer contributions would be made at rates equal to the actuarially determined contributions rates.
+The discount rate used to measure the TPL was 7.25% as of June 30, 2020 and June 30, 2019.
+The projection of cash flows used to determine the discount rates assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rates.

-For this purpose, only employees and employer contributions intended to fund benefits for current plan members and their beneficiaries are included.
-Projected employer contributions intended to fund the service costs for future plan member and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments for current plan members.
-Therefore, the longer-term expected rate of return on pension plan investments was applied all period of projected benefit payments to determine the total pension liability as of June 30, 2020 and 2019.
+For this purpose, only employee and employer contributions that are intended to fund benefits for current plan members and their beneficiaries are included.
+Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+Based on those assumptions, the Plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments for current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL as of both June 30, 2020 and June 30, 2019.